rhopatel/rhopatel.github.io/index.markdown

 &nbsp;

-- I graduated from Carnegie Mellon University in ASwith a double-major in Computational Neuroscience and Statistics & Machine Learning
+- I graduated from Carnegie Mellon University with a double-major in Computational Neuroscience and Statistics & Machine Learning

 - Last fall, I explored the field of DL through the course 11-485/685 Intro to Deep Learning